 Finally ready to accept the leadership role Fate was thrusting upon him he donned his black field jacket, gathered his two assault rifles and assorted handguns, and loaded everything into his car.
 As he drove off he finally came up with a proper symbol for what he thought would be his growing insurgence, a lone wolf ready to battle the evil socialistic forces of the world.

-She had had been marooned at the seedy motel long enough to know Nina Pepper’s views on keeping her family physically and mentally healthy revolved exclusively around how clean their bowels were at any given time.
+Since having been marooned at the seedy motel for far too long Trixie understood all too well Nina Pepper’s views on keeping her family physically and mentally healthy revolved exclusively around how clean their bowels were at any given time.
 But the main reason Trixie was eager to accomplish this errand on time had to do with the five-hundred dollars Mr. Pepper promised her would go a long way to getting her the Hell away from the awful place and the semi-psychotic Nina Pepper.

 After finding a parking spot, Trixie jumped out and rushed towards the main entrance.
 Had Trixie been paying attention she would have noticed the late 1970’s Cadillac Fleetwood painted in woodland camouflaged pattern taking up two parking spots as she walked towards the entrance to the bank.
 Being a South Carolina country girl, she was oblivious to the bizarre looking sight because crappy cars and trucks painted in some type of camouflage pattern were a normal occurrence where she grew up.
 So were the collection of neatly placed bumper stickers adoring the rear of the vehicle proclaiming the imminent second coming of Jesus, the threat posed by Mexican anchor babies, and the ubiquitous “You’ll get my guns when you pry them from my cold, dead hands.”